nazaninsbr/A-Tour-of-My-Repositories/README.md

 <ol>
   <li><a href="https://github.com/nazaninsbr/Photo-Mosaic">Photo Mosaic</a>: you input a target image and a number of other images and the code creates a photo mosaic for you, can you honestly tell me that isn't cool?!
 LOL</li>
   <li><a href="https://github.com/nazaninsbr/Vigenere-Cipher-Implementation">Vigenere Cipher Implementation</a>: this is quite a simple cipher, but I felt very much like a hacker when I coded it:D</li>
-  <li><a href="https://github.com/nazaninsbr/2048">2048</a>: I think this was the very first repository I forked and worked, so it's a little nostalgic</li>
+  <li><a href="https://github.com/nazaninsbr/2048">2048</a>: I think this was the very first repository I forked and worked on, so it's a little nostalgic</li>
   <li><a href="https://github.com/nazaninsbr/Mini-Projects">Mini Projects</a>: web crawler, profanity checker, paint app, text sender, you name it, it's in there</li>
   <li><a href="https://github.com/nazaninsbr/Getting-Started-with-Games">Getting Started with Games</a>: space invaders, snake and tennis</li>
   <li><a href="https://github.com/nazaninsbr/first-contributions">first-contribution</a>: this is an opensource project that helps you make your very first contribution to a project, it felt good:)</li>